 New!
 Do let me know…

-You may have broken up a long time ago.
-Perhaps everyone else thinks (and maybe even you think) you should be over it by now.
-But for one reason or another, you just can't yet forget and move on.
+You may have broken up some time ago and now, you or other people think you should be over it.
+But, for one reason or another, you just can’t yet forget and move on.

 Step 1.
 Start focusing on yourself

 Either way, it’s time now to focus outwards and engage with your friends and family instead.
-The need to connect with others is an essential emotional need.
-Neglect that need at your peril.
+The need to connect with others is an essential emotional need – neglect it at your peril.

 Step 2.
 Clean up your social media accounts